dakami/autoclave/README.md

     ### But now, let's connect.
 (TODO, insert nice pretty screenshot.)
     (qemu) migrate "exec: ls"
     Unable to open /dev/null: Permission denied
+    ### Meanwhile, you can VNC into the VM as so:
+    apt-get install vncviewer
+    vncviewer 127.0.0.1:25 # or wherever your server is